 What will you learn?

 The Divemaster course teaches you to be a leader and take charge of dive activities.
-Through knowledge development sessions with your mentoring instructor, Watermanship skills exercises and workshops, and hands on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
-In partnership with your research diver internship you will be able to conduct and lead various marine research.
-For more information about what you will learn and the workshops.
+Through knowledge development sessions with your mentoring instructor, Watermanship skills exercises and workshops, and hands-on practical assessment, you develop the skills to organize and direct a variety of scuba activities.
+In partnership with your research diver internship, you will be able to conduct and lead various marine research.

-- BRUV (Baited Remote Underwater Video) – underwater video survailance to monitor shark, ray, and fisheries target species populations throughout the MPA.
-A batied camera is dropped 4x per week throughout the reserve and left to record for 1 hour.
-The footage is later analaysed by our team and submitted to Dr. Mark Bond at Florida International University and The Coral Triangle Centre in Bali.
+- BRUV (Baited Remote Underwater Video) – underwater video surveillance to monitor shark, ray, and fisheries target species populations throughout the MPA.
+A baited camera is dropped 4x per week throughout the reserve and left to record for 1 hour.
+The footage is later analysed by our team and submitted to Dr. Mark Bond at Florida International University and The Coral Triangle Centre in Bali.

-- Roving Survey Dive – 30 minute stardized survey where certified research divers actively seek out and positively identify indicator species.
+- Roving Survey Dive – 30-minute standardized survey where certified research divers actively seek out and positively identify indicator species.
 Data is logged and shared with various local and international sources.

-- The Great Ocean Log – an application launching in April 2019 as a platform for citizen scientists around the world to consolodate their surveys.
-A free, open access data base of standardized citizien science practices.
+- The Great Ocean Log – an application launching in April 2019 as a platform for citizen scientists around the world to consolidate their surveys.
+A free, open-access database of standardized citizen science practices.

-- Coral Restoration – interns collect naturally occuring cora fragments from the surrounding areas and attach them to a fixed rope structure between 5m-12m.
+- Coral Restoration – interns collect naturally occurring coral fragments from the surrounding areas and attach them to a fixed rope structure between 5m-12m.
 As the fragments grow large enough they are out-planted to nearby reefs of similar depths via the hitching technique.

-- Mangrove Restoration – collecting of mangrove propogules round the coastlines and cultivating them in our mangrove nurseries where the seedlings are cared for.
+- Mangrove Restoration – collecting of mangrove propagules around the coastlines and cultivating them in our mangrove nurseries where the seedlings are cared for.
 Around 3-5 months later they are ready for transplanting in predetermined locations around the project site.